eXascaleInfolab/TSM-Bench/generation/README.md

 sh install.sh
 ```

-You can generate new time series either using our pre-trained model or by retraining the model from scratch.
+You can generate new time series using our pre-trained model or by retraining the model from scratch.
+The latter takes a considerable amount of time.

 ## Option 1: Execution using pre-trained model